algosup/2023-2024-project-3-virtual-processor-team-7/documents/management/weeklyReports/weeklyReport4.md

 | C language development | 30%  |
 | Weekly report  | 60%   |

+<h5>Documents rearrangement</h5>

+We regrouped all the management documents in a folder named "otherDocuments" in the "mangement"  folder.
+<h5>Communication Plan</h5>

+We added our team as a stakeholder.

 <h5>Critical Path</h5>

 A critical path has been produced because it helps estimate the project duration accurately, identifying critical activities that must be completed on time, highlighting task dependencies, resource constraints and potential risks.